SciPyCourse2022/notes/05_numpy_dtype/05_numpy_dtype.md

     - uses one byte per entry, just like int8 and uint8
     - `b = np.array([True, False, False])`
     - `b.dtype`, `b.nbytes`
-    - could this be more efficient? yes, bool arrays could use single bits instead of a full byte for each value, but normal computers allocate memory no finer than a single byte
+    - theoretically, this could be more efficient: bool arrays could use single bits instead of a full byte for each value, but normal computers allocate memory no finer than a single byte

 - **typecasting**: convert from one dtype to another
     - using the dtype as a function